- 6.01: Scope and Purpose

 (3) Establishment License Type Classes.

 (a) Solo Establishment License.
-A Solo Establishment License shall entitle a single Massage Therapist to practice at one designated location.
+A Solo Establishment License shall entitle a single Massage Therapist to deliver or offer massage therapy services from one designated location.

 (b) Multiple Therapists Establishment License.
-A Multiple Therapists Establishment License shall entitle two or more Massage Therapists to practice at one designated location.
+A Multiple Therapists Establishment License shall entitle two or more Massage Therapists to deliver or offer massage therapy services from one designated location.

 (4) Multiple Therapists Establishment License Required.
-A Multiple Therapists Establishment License shall be required at all locations where two or more Massage Therapists are practicing jointly.
+A Multiple Therapists Establishment License shall be required at all locations where two or more Massage Therapists are delivering or offering massage therapy services jointly.

 (5) Responsibility for Obtaining an Establishment License.
 The responsibility for obtaining an Establishment License shall rest with the Operator of the location.